julianpoy/recipesage-docs/docs/tutorials/labels/create.md

 ---
 title: Labelling Recipes
+description: Organize your recipes with labels.
+Learn how to create labels and assign them to recipes for easy filtering and categorization.
 ---

 Labels are an excellent way of organizing your recipes.
 Think of labels as folders, but where a single recipe can be in multiple folders!